+'''

-''' eastShore : Room 'Stone Jetty' 'the stone jetty' "This bleak stone jetty is little more than a narrow corridor between the lake to the west and the rough cave wall to the east.
-A broad flight of stone steps leads down to the south, while a much narrower flight leads up to the north. " south = eastShoreDown down asExit(south) ;
+eastShore : Room 'Stone Jetty' 'the stone jetty'

+"This bleak stone jetty is little more than a narrow corridor between the lake to

+the west and the rough cave wall to the east.
+A broad flight of stone steps leads

+down to the north, while a much narrower flight leads up to the south. "

+north = eastShoreDown

+down asExit(north)

+south = eastShoreUp

+up asExit(south)

+roomParts = [defaultGround, defaultEastWall, caveSky]

+;

+'''